Skip to main content.

 Our Campuses

 Bard’s historic main campus is located along the Hudson River in Annandale-on-Hudson, New York.
 This rural setting is home to Bard’s undergraduate program and many Bard institutes.
 But the College’s initiatives reach far beyond Annandale.
-Campuses in New York City, Boston, California, and Germany bring Bard’s mission to the world.
+Campuses in New York City, Boston, and Berlin bring Bard’s mission to the world.
 From urban settings to rural, from programs at small institutes to large universities, Bard is a global institution for the 21st century.

 The Bard Network

-Approximately 1,800 undergraduates study in Annandale and more than 600 graduate students study in Bard programs, plus nearly 1,200 students in our early colleges and 2,500 at Bard’s global affiliates.
-Total enrollment for the Bard Network is now close to 6,000 students.
+Approximately 1,900 undergraduates study in Annandale and more than 600 graduate students study in Bard programs, plus nearly 1,200 students in our early colleges and 2,500 at Bard’s global affiliates.
+Total enrollment for the Bard Network is now close to 6,500 students.

 • International Degrees

-Internationally, Bard confers dual B.A. degrees at American University of Central Asia in Kyrgyzstan and Bard College Berlin, as well as dual B.A. and M.A.T. degrees at Al-Quds University in the West Bank.
+Internationally, Bard confers dual BA degrees at American University of Central Asia in Kyrgyzstan and Bard College Berlin, as well as dual BA and MAT degrees at Al-Quds University in the West Bank.

 • Graduate Degrees

-Bard offers 15 graduate programs at distinct U.S. and international centers.
+Bard offers 13 graduate programs at distinct U.S. and international centers.
 Each graduate program has an interdisciplinary focus and draws upon the expertise of select core faculty and renowned visiting scholars, artists, and specialists to create a dynamic, rigorous learning environment.

 • Early Colleges